gdbroman/broman.blog/_posts/2020-01-23-writers-block.md

 >
 > <cite>Octavia E. Butler</cite>

-## Write something that's pure garbage
+## Write Something That's Pure Garbage

 Procrastination is often the result of perfectionism.
 When putting something off, you're probably thinking that you'll do a bad job.
 And YES!
 You will.
 You'll most likely suck.
 But the best thing to do is to embrace it.
 Just lower your standards, man.